ray-project/ray/doc/source/ray-overview/index.md

 Check out our detailed [installation guide](installation.rst).

-## Ray ML Quick Start
+## Ray AI Runtime Quick Start

 Ray has a rich ecosystem of libraries and frameworks built on top of it.
 Simply click on the dropdowns below to see examples of our most popular libraries.

 `````{dropdown} <img src="images/ray_svg_logo.svg" alt="ray" width="50px"> Data: Creating and Transforming Datasets
 :animate: fade-in-slide-down